 All nationals or citizens of Visa Waiver Program (VWP) countries who plan to travel to the United States for temporary business or pleasure without a visa require an approved ESTA prior to boarding a carrier to travel by air or sea to the United States under the VWP.
-This does not apply to U.S. citizens traveling abroad or travellers who hold a U.S. visa.
+This does not apply to U.S. citizens traveling abroad or travelers who hold a U.S. visa.

 If an application for travel authorization is denied and the traveler wishes to continue with the trip, he/she will be required to apply for a visa at a U.S. Embassy or Consulate.
-For more about visa application procedures in Germany, please visit http://www.ustraveldocs.com/de.

 An approved ESTA travel authorization:

 - is required for all travelers, independent of age

 - should be done at least 72 hours before travel.
 Real-time approvals will no longer be available and arriving at the airport without a previously approved ESTA will likely result in being denied boarding.

 - is valid for up to two years or until the traveler’s passport expires, whichever comes first;

 - is valid for multiple entries into the U.S.; and

 - is not a guarantee of admissibility to the United States at a port of entry.
 ESTA approval only authorizes a traveler to board a carrier for travel to the U.S. under the VWP.
 In all cases, CBP officers make admissibility determinations at our ports of entry.